 NHL Premiere continued until 2011, with NHL teams such as the Anaheim Ducks, Los Angeles Kings, New York Rangers, and the Buffalo Sabres all having their opening regular season matches in Europe.
 Finland, Sweden and Germany were the benefactors of a decent NHL game that year.

 Then NHL games overseas stopped.
 It wasn’t until 2017 when the NHL returned to Europe with what is now known as the NHL Global Series.
-Sweden, Germany, Switzerland, and Finland were graced with the NHL’s presence in 2017 and 2018.
+Sweden, Germany, Switzerland, and Finland, home of the casino with Siirto, were graced with the NHL’s presence in 2017 and 2018.
 In 2019, it looks like Prague might get a chance to host some NHL action, but the UK is still nowhere to be seen.

 NHL Global Series in the UK – The Future